sotopia-lab/sotopia/examples/experimental/interview_openhands/readme.md

 - **leave**: Exit the conversation when goals are completed or abandoned.

 These actions enable the agents to interact dynamically with their environment and each other, providing a robust framework for simulating complex scenarios.

-## Implementation of the Agents

-The implementation of these agents can be found in `llm_agent.py`.
-The agents are configured to interact with each other through specified channels, simulating a real-time interview process.

 ## Dataflow Configuration